nathan-fiscaletti/galago/tutorials/apache.md

 ## Create the Service

-First, you should configure your Galago binary to run as a service.
+First, you should configure your GalaGo binary to run as a service.
 Follow [these instructions](./service.md) to do so.

 ## Create the Apache Virtual Host

-You can technically use galago now by sending requests to `localhost:8080`, however we want to use it with Apache.
+You can technically use GalaGo now by sending requests to `localhost:8080`, however we want to use it with Apache.
 To do this, we'll need to create a virtual host file in Apache.

 Start by creating a configuration file in `/etc/apache2/sites-enabled/` called `galago.mydomain.com.conf`.